Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

-Implementing the ``SchemaType`` trait manually only requires specifying one function (``get_type()``), which is a getter for a ``schema::Type``, which essentially describes how this type is represented as bytes and how to represent it.
+Implementing the ``SchemaType`` trait manually only requires specifying one function (``get_type()``), which is a getter for a ``schema::Type``, which essentially describes how this type is represented as bytes and how to represent it as JSON.

 For example, the `Cis2 library <https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/concordium-cis2/src/lib.rs>`_
 implements the ``SchemaType`` trait manually for a few types that can not derive their ``SchemaType`` from base types.